Diagnosis

 These simple, noninvasive tests, such as spirometry, are used to diagnose asthma and COPD.
 They measure how much air your lungs can hold and how fast you can exhale.

-Your doctor may request an asthma challenge test, which checks how well you can breathe before and after inhaling the drug methacholine (Provocholine).
+Your healthcare professional may request an asthma challenge test.
+This test checks how well you can breathe before and after inhaling the drug methacholine (Provocholine).

 Lab tests

-If the mucus that you cough up is colored, your doctor may want to test a sample of it for bacteria.
+If the mucus that you cough up is colored, your healthcare professional may want to test a sample of it for bacteria.

 Scope tests

-If your doctor isn't able to find an explanation for your cough, special scope tests may be considered to look for possible causes.
+If your healthcare professional can't find the cause of your cough, special scope tests may be used to look for possible causes.
 These tests may include:

-• Bronchoscopy.
-Using a thin, flexible tube equipped with a light and camera (bronchoscope), your doctor can look at your lungs and air passages.
-A biopsy can also be taken from the inside lining of your airway (mucosa) to look for abnormalities.
+- Bronchoscopy.
+A bronchoscope is a thin, flexible tube that has a light and camera attached to it.
+Your health professional can look at your lungs and air passages.
+A biopsy also can be taken from the inside lining of your airway, also known as the mucosa, to look for anything unusual.
+A biopsy is a procedure to remove a sample of tissue for testing in a lab.

-• Rhinoscopy.
-Using a fiberoptic scope (rhinoscope), your doctor can view your nasal passageways, sinuses and upper airway.
+- Rhinoscopy.
+Using a fiberoptic scope, also known as a rhinoscope, your health professional can view your nasal passageways, sinuses and upper airway.

 Children

-A chest X-ray and spirometry, at a minimum, are typically ordered to find the cause of a chronic cough in children.
+A chest X-ray and spirometry, at a minimum, are usually ordered to find the cause of a chronic cough in children.

 Treatment

-Determining the cause of chronic cough is crucial to effective treatment.
+Finding out what's causing a chronic cough is very important to effective treatment.
 In many cases, more than one underlying condition may be causing your chronic cough.

-• Antihistamines, corticosteroids and decongestants.
-These drugs are standard treatment for allergies and postnasal drip.
+- Antihistamines, corticosteroids and decongestants.
+These medicines are standard treatment for allergies and postnasal drip.

-• Inhaled asthma drugs.
-The most effective treatments for asthma-related cough are corticosteroids and bronchodilators, which reduce inflammation and open up your airways.
+- Inhaled asthma medicines.
+The most effective treatments for asthma-related cough are corticosteroids and bronchodilators.
+They reduce inflammation and open up your airways.

-• Antibiotics.
-If a bacterial, fungal or mycobacterial infection is causing your chronic cough, your doctor may prescribe medications to address the infection.
+- Antibiotics.
+If a bacterial, fungal or mycobacterial infection is causing your chronic cough, your healthcare professional may prescribe antibiotic medicines for the infection.

-• Acid blockers.
-When lifestyle changes don't take care of acid reflux, you may be treated with medications that block acid production.
+- Acid blockers.
+When lifestyle changes don't take care of acid reflux, you may be treated with medicines that block acid production.
 Some people need surgery to resolve the problem.

-Over-the-counter cough and cold medicines are intended to treat the symptoms of coughs and colds, not the underlying disease.
-Research suggests that these medicines haven't been proved to work any better than inactive medicine (placebo).
-More important, these medications have potentially serious side effects, including fatal overdoses in children younger than 2 years old.
+Cough and cold medicines available without a prescription treat the symptoms of coughs and colds — not the underlying disease.
+Research suggests that these medicines don't work any better than no medicine at all.
+These medicines are not recommended for children because of potentially serious side effects, including fatal overdoses in children younger than 2 years old.

-Don't use over-the-counter medicines, except for fever reducers and pain relievers, to treat coughs and colds in children younger than 6 years old.
-Also, consider avoiding use of these medicines for children younger than 12 years old.
+Don't use over-the-counter cough and cold medicines, except for fever reducers and pain relievers, to treat coughs and colds in children younger than 6 years old.
+Also, avoid use of these medicines for children younger than 12 years old.
+Check with your healthcare professional for guidance.

 Lifestyle and home remedies

-Follow the plan your doctor gives you for treating the cause of your cough.
-In the meantime, you can also try these tips to ease your cough:
+Follow the plan your healthcare professional gives you for treating the cause of your cough.
+In the meantime, you can try these tips to ease your cough:

-• Consider taking honey.
+- Consider taking honey.
 A teaspoon of honey may help loosen a cough.
-Don't give honey to children younger than 1 year old because honey can contain bacteria harmful to infants.
+Don't give honey to children younger than 1 year old.
+Honey can contain bacteria harmful to infants.

-• Avoid tobacco smoke.
-Smoking or breathing secondhand smoke irritates your lungs and can worsen coughs caused by other factors.
-If you smoke, talk with your doctor about programs and products that can help you quit.
+- Avoid tobacco smoke.
+Smoking or breathing secondhand smoke irritates your lungs and can worsen coughs.
+If you smoke, talk with your healthcare professional about programs and products that can help you quit.

 Preparing for your appointment